epfml/getting-started/docs/multinode.md

     grep 'RoCE v2' /sys/class/infiniband/mlx5_bond_0/ports/1/gid_attrs/types/* 2>/dev/null
     ```

     2.3.
 The port that appears in both of the above commands is the one we want.
-For the pods I was running this was always port 9.
+For the pods I was running this was always port 7 or 9.
 The following one-liner performs all the above operations:

     ```bash
     grep 'RoCE v2' $(grep '0000:0000:0000:0000:0000:ffff' /sys/class/infiniband/mlx5_bond_0/ports/1/gids/* | cut -d ':' -f 1 | sed 's/gids/gid_attrs\/types/') |  sed -e 's/.*\/\([0-9]*\):.*/\1/'